 Okay, by now, my interior design style is pretty clear.
 Lots of minimalism, whites, silver, open space, lots of natural light, and the list goes on and on.
 Some people also know that my desire to move to London.
 One of the main reasons that I want to move is because I get the home feeling in London that I don’t get anywhere else in the world, even in Atlanta.
-I really only get that feeling in London, but I wanted to check out what it would be like to stay in a flat in London, just to make sure that it wasn’t the grandeur of the city that overwhelmed me.
+I really only get that feeling in London.
+Yet, I wanted to experience living in a flat in London.
+That way I can ensure I love living here, not just London grandeur.
 That, ladies and gentlemen, is where the fabulous people from SACO Apartments came in.

 Apartments at SACO Apartments in Maryleborne begin at £186 per night with included wifi and breakfast.
-The one bedroom apartment where I was housed begins at £211.20 per night and there are also many other options in London for various prices per night.
+The one-bedroom apartment begins at £211.20 per night.
+There are also many other options in London for various prices per night.

 *Although my stay at the SACO Apartments was complimentary for my two nights, all of the opinions that you see in the review above are mine and mine alone. *